FelixOnline/v2/content/articles/2013-10-11-mascot-showdown.md

 subtitle: >
   Faculty Unions mutually hold mascots at ransom
 date: "2013-10-11 22:43:50 +0100"

 # Attributes from Felix Online V1
 id: "3820"
 old_path: /news/3820/mascot-showdown
 aliases:
  - /news/3820/mascot-showdown
+imported: true
+comments:
+ - You should note that the definition of inviolate is Free or safe from injury or violationThis has two distinct meanings and the two should not be mixed up1 Theta is inviolate as a whole ie she has not been violated2 Bo Jez and Clem and some other mascots are inviolate ie they should be free from the RISK of violation should never be stolen and their theft would be a criminal matter rather than a jovial oneis subscribed with their fariovte reader or by email Also if you havent read my review of Optiontradingpediacom make sure to check it out it was a good one With that said here are some quality readsRobMike I am really ccneorned Trackbot has been timing out recently and is not staying connected Is Trackbot broken My BIG question is will Trackbot be functionable in the future Like whenever Sensei comes in Novemberwill Trackbot keep failing I know trackbot is and always will be the best I am hoping Trackbot will be ok but I just am worried My goa

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true